Inner Child Therapy with Rowenna

 - Using faith, education or status to shame or induce fear in the child

 The symptoms one can experience from childhood attachment wounding can vary and can affect us in all areas of life.
-According to the PIT model these issues can include:
+According to the PIT model, developed by Pia Melody and The Meadows, these issues can include:

 - Less than or better than self-esteem (the latter taking the form of grandiosity or even narcissistic personality disorder in the extreme)

-- Issues of reality (difficulty owning our reality, seeing the self as bad, ugly, unloveable, or good and perfect)
+- Issues of reality (difficulty owning our reality, seeing the self as bad, ugly, unlovable, or good and perfect)

-- Dependency issues (too needy, needless and wantless, people pleasing or anti-dependent)
+- Dependency issues (too needy, needless, wantless, people pleasing, or anti-dependent)

 - Resentment and raging issues